JavaFXpert/wikibrowser-service/README.md

 * Highlight node that is represented by selected Wikipedia article
 * Consider showing all relationships for a node when double-clicking it:
   (perhaps showing nodes as dashed line borders that may be pinned/unpinned)
+* On a node that represents a person, if there are family relationships then show options to traverse br CHILD relationship (forward, reverse, forward all levels, reverse all levels)
+  * Investigate other such relationship types (e.g. parent taxon, subclass of, child, followed by)
+  * Related task: Consider inferring Neo4j labels from properties (e.g. instance of human is a person)
 * Compute and display nodes for shortest path between two selected nodes.
 Related ideas:
-  * Allow specification of relationship types
+  * Allow specification of relationship types (e.g. CAST_MEMBER, SHARES_BORDER_WITH, MEMBER_OF)
-  * Allow showing all related items in the concept map in a relationship by clicking the property name in the center section.
-Holding shift down recursively shows all of them in the concept map.
-  * Implement using techniques like AngryLoki uses in https://github.com/AngryLoki/wikidata-graph-builder like https://wiki.blazegraph.com/wiki/index.php/RDF_GAS_API
+* Investigate techniques like AngryLoki uses in https://github.com/AngryLoki/wikidata-graph-builder like https://wiki.blazegraph.com/wiki/index.php/RDF_GAS_API
 * Create UI for editing Wikidata items
 * Enable user to change panel widths
 * Enable full screen concept map, perhaps automatically so on small mobile devices